alukosdev/ccsp/reference/glossary.md

 !!!
 ==- Anti-affinity
 Separation of resources.
+==- Apache CloudStack
+Apache CloudStack creates, manages, and deploys clouds.
+It is an open-source application.
+It is software utilized to deploy and manage large networks of virtual machines, that need to be highly available.

+It is deployed as a highly scalable IaaS computing platform.
 ==- API Gateway
 An API gateway translates requests from clients into multiple requests to many microservices and delivers the content as a whole via an API it assigns to that client/session.